 When you break it all down, “64% of keywords saw some type of change.”
 That’s pretty dramatic.

-This tells me that the Possum update was a significant one and something that marketers will want to be aware of.
+This tells us that the Possum update was a significant one and something that marketers will want to be aware of.

 It’s especially important if you’re a brick-and-mortar business with a demographic that’s strictly located in a single city or region.
 If this is the case, Possum demands your immediate attention.

-- diversify the local keywords you’re trying to rank for.
+- Diversifying the local keywords you’re trying to rank for.
 For instance, instead of targeting “pet store albuquerque,” also aim for phrases such as “pet store albuquerque NM” and “albuquerque pet store”

-- update your Google My Business listing if you haven’t done so in a while
+- Updating your Google My Business listing if you haven’t done so in a while

-16. How to Calculate the ROI of Your SEO Campaign
+Step 14 – Calculate the ROI of Your SEO Campaigns

-They couldn’t figure out if they were losing or making money from their SEO campaigns.
+They can’t figure out if they’re losing or making money from SEO campaigns.